Guide to Giving

 The facility was razed in June of 2013 with sections of the front wall and entry way saved as part of the Ordway Monument.
 Bricks and other sentimental artifacts were saved and are sold as keepsakes.
 A limited number of bricks are still available.
-To purchase your own piece of Murray State history call the Office of Alumni Relations at 270.809.3437.
+To purchase your own piece of Murray State history call the Office of Alumni Relations at 270.809.3437 or order online.

 Springer Hall Bricks